ADVANCED QUALITATIVE METHODS - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-1 x 2000 word Research Portfolio (75% of mark) (this is a write-up of a qualitative piece of work that the student has conducting using any of the techniques taught in the module).
+1 x research portfolio, completed as an individual (this is a write-up of a qualitative piece of work that the student has conducted as part of their group project, using one or more of the approaches taught on the module): 80% of module mark.

 - To demonstrate an awareness of advances in qualitative research (including mobile methodologies, creative and visual methods, and different types of ethnographies)